interactions-py/interactions.py/docs/index.rst

-If there are any questions that you have about the documentation of this library extension that the docs do not currently cover over, please feel free to reach out to others on the `Discord`_ server or by starting a discussion on GitHub!
+If there are any questions that you have about the documentation of this library extension that the docs do not currently cover over, please feel free to reach out to others on the `Discord`_!

 .. _quickstart: https://discord-py-slash-command.readthedocs.io/en/latest/quickstart.html
 .. _Discord: https://discord.gg/KkgMBVuEkx